umb-hub/What-A-Capacity-Test/README.md

 ### Workload Characterization

-Preliminar tests will be conducted, on highest level of each parameter, to individuate a **load test configuration** in JMeter that led to system errors.
+Preliminar tests will be conducted, on system configuration with highest level of each parameter, to individuate a **load test configuration** in JMeter that led to system errors.
 Futhermore, a particular focus is paid on JMeter exceptions, workload is tuned in order to avoid any client error.

 Simulated workload will be rappresentative for a stress test on WebServer using those criterias:

 - A lot of people try to connect server
-- Number of user active is incremental: half of test time is used to activate all user and the other one is used on full load
+- Number of user active is incremental: half of test time is used to activate all user and the other half of time is used to stress system on full load
-- Each user generate a traffic with a few of seconds for request
+- Each user generate a traffic with a request for each 2 seconds
 - Different static pages will be loaded using a **Random Order Controller** in order to generate a static traffic considering 2MB as mean of generic HTML page size.
 - Dynamic workload will be performed using a **Random Controller** in order to generate random traffic using static pages and dynamic webpages with database operations

-In summary this **workload characterization** will be placed on:
+In summary, this **workload characterization** has those parameters:

 | Parameter | Value |
 | :- | :-: |